GawainTheCoder/light-upwork-scraper/README.md

 > Important: This project is for personal learning.
 Respect Upwork’s Terms of Service and privacy.
 Focus on your own profile and public pages.
 Keep volumes tiny and human-like.

 ### What this is NOT
-- It’s not a high-scale scraper.
+- It’s not yet a high-scale scraper.
 - It avoids automated CAPTCHA solving.
 If a human verification appears, you complete it once and re-use the saved session.

 ---